 Secrets of the Hagia Sophia

-The Hagia Sophia, one of the historical architectural wonders that still remains standing today…
+Hagia Sophia is one of the historical architectural wonders that still remains standing today.

-The Hagia Sophia, a former basilica-turned-mosque that now serves as a museum, is an immaculate structure near the city center.
-Millions of tourists come here each year to marvel at the unrivaled architecture and breathtaking interiors—and, perhaps, to get a sense of the civilizations that have claimed the Hagia Sophia as their own.
+Millions of visitors come here each year to marvel at the unrivaled architecture and breathtaking interiors—and, perhaps, to get a sense of the civilizations that have claimed the Hagia Sophia as their own.

 Many faiths have prayed at the Hagia Sophia